24 December 7th, 1946

 In the chaos, we, the actors of the troupe, had to work very hard because no play lasted long enough to warm up the boards on the stage; Today we put on one play, and tomorrow we put on another.
 We were always busy with rehearsals.
 People were always coming up with new ideas, always looking for ways to make the best of a bad situation.

-One time when I was wandering around backstage at a performance and waiting for my cue in some role I was playing, I heard a bell boy from a hotel ask one of the actors, “Who here is Mr. Kestin?”
+One time when I was wandering around backstage at a performance and waiting for my cue in some role I was playing, I heard a bell boy from a hotel ask one of the actors, “Who here is Mr. Kasten?”

 I hurried to him:

-– I am Mr. Kestin!
+– I am Mr. Kasten!

 The bell boy handed me a little note and told me that I must give an answer right away, because they were waiting.
 And just then, as though out of spite, they called me up onto the stage for my cue, and I wasn’t able to read the letter yet…